 M. Wasay Mir

-Wasay Mir is a Master of Arts in International Relations candidate at Johns Hopkins SAIS, specializing in International Economics and Finance.
-He has worked across policy research, international journalism, and strategic communications with organizations including the Pulitzer Center, Al Jazeera English, and BLJ Worldwide.
-As an Emerging Tech Fellow, he is interested in the intersection of emerging technologies and economic policy, bridging quantitative analysis with geopolitical insights to address complex policy and business challenges.
-Based between Washington D.C. and Doha, Wasay brings deep regional expertise in the Middle East and Asia-Pacific to his strategic analysis.
-Wasay holds a Bachelor of Science in Journalism and Strategic Communication from Northwestern University, where he graduated Summa Cum Laude.
+Wasay Mir is a Master of Arts candidate at Johns Hopkins SAIS, specializing in International Economics and Finance.
+He has worked in policy research, international journalism, and strategic communications with organizations including the Pulitzer Center, Al Jazeera English, and BLJ Worldwide.
+As an Emerging Tech Fellow, he focuses on the intersection of emerging technologies and economic policy.
+Based between Washington D.C. and Doha, Wasay brings regional expertise in the Middle East and Asia-Pacific.
+He holds a BS in Journalism and Strategic Communication from Northwestern University (Summa Cum Laude).

 Chase Harward

-Chase Harward is a first-year Master of Arts in International Relations candidate at SAIS, with a focus on nuclear policy, the U.S.-ROK alliance, and technology cooperation.
-Chase previously spent two years working for the Project on Nuclear Issues at the Center for Strategic and International Studies, where he organized high-level private seminars on the U.S. nuclear enterprise for South Korean and Japanese experts.
-He has also worked with the U.S. State Department to bring together early-career experts among the P5 nuclear weapon states for dialogues on risk reduction at the United Nations in Geneva, Switzerland.
-Chase has interned with the U.S. Senate Foreign Relations Committee, Salt Lake County Mayor’s Office, as well as the Intermountain Intelligence, Industry, and Security Consortium.
-He holds a Bachelor of Arts in Political Science and Economics from Utah State University, with a specialization in Anticipatory Intelligence.
+Chase Harward is a first-year Master of Arts candidate at SAIS, focusing on nuclear policy, the U.S.-ROK alliance, and technology cooperation.
+He previously worked for the Project on Nuclear Issues at the Center for Strategic and International Studies, organizing high-level seminars on the U.S. nuclear enterprise for South Korean and Japanese experts.
+He has also worked with the U.S. State Department on P5 dialogues for risk reduction at the United Nations in Geneva.
+Chase has interned with the U.S. Senate Foreign Relations Committee, Salt Lake County Mayor's Office, and the Intermountain Intelligence, Industry, and Security Consortium.
+He holds a BA in Political Science and Economics from Utah State University, with a specialization in Anticipatory Intelligence.

 Inesa Sargsyan

-Inesa Sargsyan is a Master of Arts in International Relations candidate at Johns Hopkins SAIS, specializing in the intersection of emerging technologies, security, economics and global policy.
-She has a background in global economics and finance, with experience in risk management and governance.
-In 2025, she spoke at the World Bank’s Global Forum on Anti-Corruption as a youth leader, presenting her pitch on AI-enabled approaches to combating corruption and strengthening institutional integrity.
-At SAIS, she serves as Head of Communications for the Technology and Innovation Club and has contributed to the SAIS Observer as both a writer and editor.
-As an Emerging Tech Fellow, Inesa is particularly interested in how emerging technologies, security, and policy intersect to shape global competitiveness and governance in the digital era.
-Inesa holds a Bachelor of Arts degree in International Development and Global Economics from the University of California, Los Angeles.
+Inesa Sargsyan is a Master of Arts candidate at Johns Hopkins SAIS, specializing in emerging technologies, security, economics, and global policy.
+She has experience in risk management and governance, and in 2025 spoke at the World Bank's Global Forum on Anti-Corruption, presenting on AI-enabled approaches to combating corruption.
+At SAIS, she serves as Head of Communications for the Technology and Innovation Club and has contributed to the SAIS Observer.
+As an Emerging Tech Fellow, Inesa focuses on how emerging technologies, security, and policy shape global competitiveness and governance.
+She holds a BA in International Development and Global Economics from UCLA.

 Róisín Goggin

-Róisín is a Master of Arts in International Relations candidate at SAIS, specializing in the impacts of US-China relations on the emerging technology industries.
-A former intern at the Consulate General of Ireland in San Francisco, Róisín supported diplomatic initiatives at the intersection of technology and international relations.
-As an Emerging Tech Fellow, she is building relationships across the Johns Hopkins community, with policymakers, and technology leaders to address pressing international challenges.
-Her current research explores the intersection of emerging technologies and global health security, with a particular interest in the institutional and individual challenges to onboarding emerging tech into established operational workflows.
+Róisín is a Master of Arts candidate at SAIS, specializing in the impacts of US-China relations on emerging technology industries.
+A former intern at the Consulate General of Ireland in San Francisco, she supported diplomatic initiatives at the intersection of technology and international relations.
+As an Emerging Tech Fellow, she builds relationships across Johns Hopkins, with policymakers, and technology leaders to address international challenges.
+Her research explores emerging technologies and global health security, focusing on institutional and individual challenges to onboarding emerging tech into established operational workflows.

 2024-2025 Fellows